 installer.

-- Provisioning completes successfully when the provisioning instance shuts down automatically.
-If the provisioning instance doesn't shut down, the provisioning cycle has failed and you must troubleshoot it.
+- Provisioning completes successfully when the Provisioner shuts down automatically.
+If the Provisioner doesn't shut down, the provisioning cycle has failed and you must troubleshoot it.
 To monitor the provisioner's status, you can watch the Terraform status posts in your terminal or in Azure App Configuration (on the left navigation panel, click Operations > Configuration Explorer).

 - The first variable in the example configuration files in the